abzcoding/lvim/README.md

   - `lvim.builtin.nonumber_unfocus = true`
 - choose between [hop](https://github.com/phaazon/hop.nvim) and [lightspeed](https://github.com/ggandor/lightspeed.nvim) as your favorite motion provider
   - `lvim.builtin.motion_provider = "hop"`
-- if you don't need csv support, disable it
+- if you don't need CSV support, disable it
   - `lvim.builtin.csv_support = false`
 - if you want to use the cool make and run system, enable it
   - `lvim.builtin.async_tasks = { active = true }`